WXIL

-WXIL (99.1 FM) is a classic hits formatted broadcast radio station licensed to Parkersburg, West Virginia, serving the Mid-Ohio Valley.
-WXIL is owned and operated by Seven Mountains Media.
+WXIL (99.1 FM) is a classic hits formatted broadcast radio station licensed to Parkersburg, West Virginia, United States, serving the Mid-Ohio Valley.
+It is owned by Seven Mountains Media.

 On June 26, 2024, WGGE changed their format from country (which moved to 95.1 FM in Elizabeth, West Virginia) to classic hits, branded as "WXIL 99" under new WXIL call letters.